Menu

 The amazing Lewis and Clark Interpretive Center.

-I highly recommend setting aside at least an hour or two to peruse the center, which is convenient to visit while you’re visiting the lighthouse.
+I recommend setting aside at least an hour or two to peruse the center, which is convenient to visit while you’re visiting the lighthouse.
 For free, you can browse part of the interpretive center that explains some local history and showcases the huge 6′ x 9′ first order Fresnel lens that illuminated both Cape Disappointment and North Head.

 Visiting North Head and Beard’s Hollow.

 After visiting North Head I continued north on the Discovery Trail from the parking lot to Beard’s Hollow, a beautiful beach with huge cliffs and tide pools.
-The boardwalk from the main parking lot at Beard’s Hollow crosses a freshwater wetland that offers some magnificent bird watching.
-You can follow the boardwalk and continue on the Discovery Trail 7 miles to Long Beach if you desire, or take one of the paths leading off the paved trail to the beach.
+The boardwalk from the main parking lot at Beard’s Hollow crosses a freshwater wetland that offers magnificent bird watching.
+You can follow the boardwalk and continue on the Discovery Trail seven miles to Long Beach if you desire, or take one of the paths leading off the paved trail to the beach.

-Again, I was shocked that despite the campground being completely full, I saw very few people at the North Head lighthouse and Hudson and I somehow scored Beard’s Hollow all to ourselves.
+Again, I was shocked that despite the campground being completely full, I saw very few people at the North Head lighthouse and Hudson and I scored Beard’s Hollow all to ourselves.
 We played frisbee up and down the beach, found otter tracks, and relaxed with snacks, listening to the beautiful sounds of the ocean.

 My little jaunt from the campground up to North Head, onward to Beard’s Hollow and back was about 10 miles.